peterbe/hashin/README.rst

 next

+  * (Internal) All tests have been rewritten as plain pytest functions.

   * In Python 3, if the package can't be found you get a more explicit exception pointing out which package (URL) that failed.
     See https://github.com/peterbe/hashin/issues/87